-Will CJD grant funds be used to support any contracts for professional services?
+Will PSO grant funds be used to support any contracts for professional services?

-Select the appropriate response: X Yes
+X Yes No

-\ No

-For applicant agencies that selected Yes above, describe how you will monitor the activities of the subcontractor(s) for compliance with the contract provisions (including equipment purchases), deliverables, and all applicable statutes, rules, regulations, and guidelines governing this project.
+For applicant agencies that selected Yes above, describe how you will monitor the activities of the sub-contractor(s) for compliance with the contract provisions (including equipment purchases), deliverables, and all applicable statutes, rules, regulations, and guidelines governing this project.